Dancing baby: Spread

 LucasArts animator and Autodesk customer Ron Lussier recovered the Dancing Baby by recombining the chacha.bip file with the baby model (which was commercially available), made some minor changes and posted it on a CompuServe Internet forum as an .avi format.
 He also reportedly sent the Dancing Baby to his colleagues by e-mail.
 Although Girard credits Lussier as being responsible for the meme's spread, news website Vox reports that the meme became viral after it was converted and posted as an animated GIF by developer John Woodell.

+Artist Rob Sheridan, known for art direction with Nine Inch Nails, contributed to the meme's early fame and ran a "Dancing Baby" fan site known as "The Unofficial Dancing Baby Homepage" where users could submit their own variations for Sheridan to post to the site.
+A popular variation contained the song "Hooked on a Feeling" by Blue Swede, hence the name "Oogachacka Baby", propelling the meme to viral status between 1997–1998.
+In 1998, Sheridan was interviewed by news outlets about his website.

-Users and animators were able to render their own video clips of the 'original' animated dancing baby (sk_baby.max) and circulate these via the Compuserve Internet forums, World Wide Web (commercial and private websites), and in print ads and unrestricted e-mail.
-A popular variation contained the song "Hooked on a Feeling" by Blue Swede, hence the name "Oogachacka Baby".
-Such activity proliferated most significantly from mainstream (Windows users) royalty-free access to--and user renderings of--the 3D dancing baby source file for use on the Internet and in broadcast television via several news editorials, advertisements, and even comic programming in local, national, and international markets.
+Users and animators were able to render their own video clips of the 'original' animated dancing baby (sk_baby.max) and circulate these via the Compuserve Internet forums and the World Wide Web (commercial and private websites) and in e-mail.
+Such activity proliferated most significantly from mainstream (Windows users) royalty-free access to—and user renderings of—the 3D dancing baby source file for use on the Internet and in broadcast television via several news editorials, advertisements, and even comic programming in local, national, and international markets.
 Woodell's animated GIF then proliferated to numerous other websites, and later proceeded to show up in a broad array of mainstream media, including television dramas such as Ally McBeal, commercial advertisements, and music videos between 1997 and 1998.

 Modifications

-Variations to the original animation were later produced by numerous animators by modifying the sk_baby.max sample file's animation or the baby model itself, including a "drunken baby", a "rasta baby", a "samurai baby", and others.
+Variations to the original animation were later produced by numerous animators by modifying the sk_baby.max sample file's animation or the baby model itself, including a "drunk baby", a "rasta baby", a "samurai baby", and others.
 However, none of these became as popular on the Internet as the original file, and most popular uses of Dancing Baby are virtually unchanged from the original character mesh and animation.